Coder-Takshil/scrcpy/README.md

 # scrcpy
-This is the automate app for the mobile emulator scrcpy
+License of scrcpy goes to Genymotion reach them out at https://github.com/Genymobile/scrcpy This is the automate app for the mobile emulator scrcpy
 For Now I only support Windows a linux edition will be made soon by me Just install the Folder